-New England Medicine & Counseling Associates is able to provide medical marijuana certification for qualified New Hampshire, Vermont, Maine, and Massachusetts residents.
+New England Medicine & Counseling Associates is able to provide medical marijuana certification for qualified residents of New Hampshire, Vermont, Maine, Massachusetts, Connecticut, and Rhode Island.

 Please be advised that we maintain strict adherence to all Local, State, and Federal regulations.